Street naming and numbering

-If you are responsible for a new development, property or business unit which needs a new naming and/or numbering scheme, contact us as soon as building work starts to make sure that a suitable address is given before the building is occupied.Notify us of a new development
+If you are responsible for a new development, property or business unit which needs a new naming or numbering scheme, contact us as soon as building work starts.
+This will make sure that a suitable address is given before the building is occupied.Notify us of a new development

 We send the address information to Royal Mail, emergency services, Land Registry, Ordnance Survey and relevant council services including council tax and elections.